Viniciuscoding/ML-Cheatsheet/NLP_Cheatsheet.md

 ### Word2Vec
 1. It is not a singular algorithm.
-2. It is a family of model architectures and optimizations. that can be used to learn word embeddings from large datasets.
+2. It is a family of model architectures and optimizations. that can be used to learn word embeddings from large datasets.<br>
-2.1 Model Architectures
+2.1 Model Architectures<br>
 2.1.2.
-Continous bag-of-words (CBOW)
+Continous bag-of-words (CBOW)<br>
-Predicts the center word given the surrouding context words.
+Predicts the center word given the surrouding context words.<br>
 2.1.2.
-Skip-gram
+Skip-gram<br>
 Predicts the surrouding context words given the center word.

 Input -> Embedding Matrix -> Hidden Layer -> Softmax -> Output Layer vs Actual Result